 Due to the on going popularity of Dee C’rell across Asia, America and South Africa for his electronic urban jazz related music, Direction Language is released as a compilation album that combines many of Dee’s known works within poetry and electronic nu-jazz.

-A Thousand Tears Upon Kapellstraße is an electronic composition embracing neo contemporary music making idioms and minimal tech.
+A Thousand Tears Upon Kapellstraße is an electronic composition embracing neo-contemporary music making idioms and minimal-tech electronica.

-Signals Live From Pempelfort is the new live contemporary electronic jazz recording by Dee C’rell.
+Signals Live From Pempelfort, is a live contemporary electronic jazz recording by Dee C’rell.
 The project is a blend of contemporary, electronic and improvisational music.
 Released as a live project, Signals Live From Pempelfort is the first of the new collection of live recordings.

 Anthem For The Unknowing is a contemporary electronic work by Dee Crell.
-The release is a collage of sound and instrumentation within neo-classical, electronics, minimalism, and neo-tech.
+The release is a collage of sound and instrumentation within neo-classical, electronics, minimalism, and neo-tech electronica.